channel-io/bezier-react/.changeset/wicked-lies-appear.md

 '@channel.io/bezier-icons': patch
 ---

-check nullish in isBezierIcon to block NPE error
+Check if value is nullish in `isBezierIcon` function to block runtime error.